pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

    Live workspace
-         All backend modules can specify $MCONF['workspaces'] = “[online,offline,custom]” to limit access based current workspace of user.
+         All backend modules can specify $MCONF['workspaces'] = "[online,offline,custom]" to limit access based current workspace of user.
 See description elsewhere in this document.